 As to which of the shoulder arthritis exercise options listed above is the best, physical therapy is often stated to be the most beneficial.
 The activities are prescribed by a physical therapist who knows exactly what exercises are best for shoulder arthritis and how to create a proper physical therapy regimen with these specific exercises in mind.

-In order to find out more information on osteoarthritis exercises for shoulder discomfort, you can search for arthritis exercises on Twitter, subscribe to a physical therapy arthritis exercise website, or follow a website or Facebook page which offers helpful advice on shoulder exercises and stretches for arthritis.
+In order to find out more information on osteoarthritis treatment exercises for shoulder discomfort, you can search for arthritis exercises on Twitter, subscribe to a physical therapy arthritis exercise website, or follow a website or Facebook page that offers helpful advice on shoulder exercises and stretches for arthritis.

 If you know others who suffer from osteoarthritis of the shoulder, you can even share your newly-found exercises with them.